fawazahmed0/WR941ND-Router-USB-Mod/README.md

-Refer openwrt docs for more help
+Refer openwrt docs for more information